bnb-chain/bnb-chain.github.io/docs/truffle-new.md

 > Final cost:          0.00383886 ETH
 ```

-> Remember your address, transaction_hash and other details provided would differ, Above is just to provide an idea of structure.
+> **_Note_** Remember your address, transaction_hash and other details provided would differ, Above is just to provide an idea of structure.

-**Congratulations!** You have successfully deployed BEP20 Smart Contract.
+🎉 **Congratulations!** You have successfully deployed BEP20 Smart Contract.
 Now you can interact with the Smart Contract.

 You can check the deployment status here: <https://bscscan.com/> or <https://testnet.bscscan.com/>

 # Verify Your Contract on BscScan

-The recommended way to verify a smart contract is using plugin.
-It is easier to read, imports are maintained, licenses are maintained.
+The recommended way to verify a smart contract is using the plugin.
+It is easier to read and imports and licenses are maintained.

 **Verified using Truffle**